-Changes in fair value for financial instruments held at fair value through profit or loss are recorded in accordance with the policies described in Note 2(b) to the financial statements.
+Changes in fair value of financial instruments at fair value through profit or loss are recorded in accordance with the policies described in Note 2(b) to the financial statements.

 Dividend income is recognised on the ex-dividend date with any related foreign withholding tax recorded as an expense.
 The Fund currently incurs withholding tax imposed by certain countries on investment income.
 Such income is recorded gross of withholding tax in the Statement of Comprehensive Income.